-Examples of REST requests
+4.6.2 Examples of REST requests

-KloudBuster VM Image Upload
+4.7 Get the KloudBuster VM Image

-Before you can use KloudBuster you must upload the KloudBuster VM image to your OpenStack cloud under test.
 KloudBuster needs one "universal" test VM image (referred to as "KloudBuster image") that contains the necessary test software.
 The KloudBuster image is then instantiated by the KloudBuster application in potentially large number of VMs using the appropriate role (HTTP server, HTTP traffic generator...).
+Upload of the VM image to OpenStack is automatic with the KloudBuster container (as the VM image is included in the container itself).
+For non container usages, it requires building a VM image or obtaining it from the Internet (see below).